camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 The whole process could look like:

-1. Stop Operate
+1. Stop Operate.
-2. Make sure there are no Operate indices present in Elastic (otherwise restore process will fail)
+2. Make sure there are no Operate indices present in Elastic (otherwise restore process will fail).
 3. Iterate over all Elastic snapshots included in desired backup and restore them using Elasticsearch Restore snapshot API.
-4. Start Operate
+4. Start Operate.

 ## Backup and restore of Tasklist data